 I had realized awhile ago that there was so much of Ontario I had not yet seen or experienced.
 And that was a shame, because it’s my own backyard, literally.
 So, I looked at the parts I was not yet familiar with and started to plan new routes for us to explore.
 It’s worth noting that I pretty much accept any challenge that involves exploration, right?
 Right.
 I don’t like to sit still and with my kids in tow, I need to be sure we’re hitting the most family friendly places out there.
 We’ve been to so many new places in the province now!

-Norfolk County might not appear to be Ontario’s premiere vacation destination on the surface.
+Norfolk County might not appear to be Ontario’s great, premiere vacation destination on the surface.
 It’s not exciting or cosmopolitan like Toronto or full of history and decorum like Ottawa… Or so you think.
-Once you look under the surface, you find Ontario’s South Coast and a flourishing wine, craft beer and agri-tourism industry.
+Once you look at the charm that’s there, you find Ontario’s South Coast and a flourishing wine, craft beer and agri-tourism industry.
 Aside from that, it’s a quiet, green place to spend a weekend or take a mid-week trip, only two hours from downtown Toronto.
-And you find a relatively unknown area for family friendly fun in Norfolk County.
+And you find a relatively unknown area – or unknown to us not from the area – for family friendly fun in Norfolk County.

 Where Is Norfolk County?

 Norfolk County is made of quite a few small towns in the southwestern part of Ontario.
 Head southwest from Hamilton or west from St. Catharines/Niagara Falls and you’ll be there in under an hour.
 It’s important to mention that due to the size of Norfolk County and how spread out everything is from each other, a vehicle is required for touring around.